mfzl/bfi/README.md

-BFI - BrainFudge Interpreter in rust
+BFI - BrainFudge Interpreter in Rust
 ====================================

 Small BFI I made to learn Rust.
 Code is not idiomatic, as this is my first